Rytmik Cloud Expansion Crack

 The backer rod provides a flexible filler that keeps the sealant in the joint during curing and also reduces the total volume of concrete crack sealer epoxy needed.

-We recommend using backer rods also if sealing wide cracks in concrete walls or floors, but first you need to have those cracks evaluated to determine the cause as other important structural repairs could be needed first.
+We recommend using backer rods also if sealing wide cracks in concrete walls or floors, but first you need to have those cracks evaluated to determine the cause as other important structural repairs could be needed first. - Sand

 (clean, dry) may be used as a filler for cracks - an easier approach if you are repairing an irregular crack in a floor.
-Sand should stop about 3/4' from the top of the floor surface to give adequate volume of sealer epoxy in the crack.
+Sand should stop about 3/4' from the top of the floor surface to give adequate volume of sealer epoxy in the crack. - Epoxy crack patch cure time:

 Keep traffic off of the sealed crack until the sealant has cured.